ClimateMatchAcademy/course-content/projects/professional_development/mentors.md

 * Great mentees respect limits while acting professionally when speaking with mentors.
 * They typically behave morally and honestly, acting with integrity.

-Don’t forget to pay attention, ask lots of questions and stay in touch with your mentors after the course.
-Enjoy your time with the mentors!
+We suggest that you ask lots of questions, enjoy your time with your mentors and stay in touch with them after the course!